ahoward/sekrets/README.md

 ## Having multiple Sekret files
 You can add additional files of passwords if you want to manage API passwords, separately.
-_You only need your single original `sekrets.key' file._
+_You only need your single original `.sekrets.key' file._

 ```
 $  sekrets edit config/zendesk.yml.enc